 The Optimist Raleigh

-Craving even more delicious, local coffee?
-We have created the ultimate guide to the best coffee shops in Raleigh.
+Craving even more caffeine?
+Check out our ultimate guide to the best coffee shops in Raleigh.

 Free Things To Do In Raleigh

 The largest natural history museum in the Southeast is the North Carolina Museum of Natural Sciences, located in downtown Raleigh.
 Racking up over 1 million annual visitors, this Raleigh museum seeks to educate visitors about the natural world and inspire its conservation through interactive exhibits, classes, and productions.
 Admission to the North Carolina Museum is free!

 Interested in exploring more museums in the City of Oaks?
 Check out our guide to the best museums in Raleigh, NC.